GDPR Compliance Risks and Mitigation

-Inception shall protect by password and suitable security measure, to ensure that only appropriate data is available at the point of need.
+Inception shall protect by password and suitable security measures, to ensure that only appropriate data is available at the point of need.
 All data that could be used to identify a specific person shall only be held for the purpose intended.
-Inception will undertake quarterly training to review appropriate use and management of individuals data.
+Inception will undertake quarterly training to review the appropriate use and management of individuals data.

 CLEAR DESK AND SCREEN POLICY

 Findings: Not all organisations contacted operate a clear desk and screen policy with paper records often left on desks or printers.
 Some files were left in insecure cabinets or open shelving.
-The use of “Ctrl-alt-delete” to lock work station screens was inconsistent.
+The use of “Ctrl-alt-delete” to lock workstation screens was inconsistent.
 The survey also revealed that while 67% of employees did adhere to the clear desk and screen policy, only half confirmed that spot checks are carried out to monitor compliance.